Selective School Preparation

 What is the NSW Selective High School test?

-The NSW Selective High Schools Test is a placement exam for entry into one of New South Wales' 47 fully or partially selective high schools.
+The NSW Selective High Schools Test is a placement exam for entry into a New South Wales fully or partially selective high school.
 It is sat by Year 6 students seeking Year 7 entry.
-The test includes four components: Mathematical Reasoning (35 questions, 40 minutes), Thinking Skills (40 questions, 40 minutes), Reading (35 questions, 40 minutes), and Writing (one extended response, 20 minutes).
+The test includes four components: Mathematical Reasoning, Thinking Skills, Reading, and Writing (one extended response).
+Question counts and time allocations have changed in recent administrations — please confirm the current year's structure with the NSW Department of Education selective-test page.
 Results are used alongside school assessment scores to determine offers.

 How is the OC (Opportunity Class) test different from the Selective test?